contao/docs/docs/dev/framework/cron.md

 ### Testing

-Contao keeps track of a cronjob's last execution in the `tl_cron_job` table.
-Thus, if you want to test a cron job even though it has already been executed within its defined interval, either truncate the whole table or delete the entry for the specific cron job you want to test.
+Contao keeps track of a cronjob's last execution in the `tl_cron` table.
+Thus, if you want to test a cron job even though it has already been executed within its defined interval, either truncate the whole table or delete the entry for the specific interval you want to test.
 If the table is empty every cronjob will be executed on the first cron call.
 After that only on its defined interval.

-{{% notice note %}}
-In Contao **4.4**, the table is called `tl_cron` and it contains only the last execution times of the named intervals, not the last execution time of individual cron jobs.
-{{% /notice %}}

 [1]: /framework/hooks/